nobodyisinocent/RGBtoHDMI/README.md

 https://github.com/hoglet67/RGBtoHDMI/releases

-To install the firmware, simply extract the files to the µ-SD card's root.
+To install the firmware, as for the first version of the RGBtoHDMI, simply extract the files to the µ-SD card's root.

 ![image](https://user-images.githubusercontent.com/80821708/132413337-8521b861-3e15-4d48-8267-1b57a7e57c50.png)